HikCentral Professional V2.0.1

 At the control room, system operators can view live and recorded images from each vehicle in the bus fleet 24/7.
 In the event of an incident, operators can review the live video footage, advise the driver directly or deploy an immediate managed response if necessary.

-With the installation of the surveillance solution aboard 15 buses now completed and in daily operation, the system is providing security and safety reassurance to encourage more people to take the bus.
+With the installation of the security solution aboard 15 buses now completed and in daily operation, the system is providing security and safety reassurance to encourage more people to take the bus.

 Commenting on the success of the project, Mahmoud Abd El Rasol, General Manager, Caesar Security Services said: “We specified Hikvision products because they meet our customer’s requirements, providing HD imaging and reliability at a very competitive price.”